-For the measurements to be correct the user needs to ensure that the measurement signals are connected to the correct inputs, that the current direction is connected to the correct polarity, and that the scaling is set according to the nominal values of the current transformer.
+For the measurements to be correct the user needs to ensure that the measurement signals are connected to the correct inputs, that the current direction is connected correctly, and that the scaling is set correctly.

-The device calculates the scaling factors based on the set values of the CT primary, the CT secondary and the nominal current settings.
+The device calculates the scaling factors based on the set values of the CT primary, the CT secondary and the nominal current.
 The device measures the secondary current, the current output from the current transformer installed into application's primary circuit.
 The rated primary and secondary currents of the CT need to be set for the device to "know" the primary and per-unit values.
-With motors and other specific electrical apparatus protections, the motor's nominal current should be set for the values to be in per unit with regards to the apparatus nominal instead of the CT nominal.
-This is not always mandatory as some devices still require manual calculations for the correct settings; however, setting the motors nominal current makes motor protection much easier and more straightforward.
-In modern protection devices this scaling calculation is done internally after the current transformer's primary current, secondary current and motor nominal current are set.
+In power transformers, the protected unit's nominal current in both windings is calculated based on the given nominal power (MVA) and the nominal voltage.
+The settings can only give the apparatus nominal in p.u. (per-unit) when the nominal current is known.
+Also, knowing what the transformer's nominal current is makes the unit protection much easier and more straightforward to configure.
+In modern protection devices this scaling calculation is done internally after the current transformer's primary current, secondary current and machine nominal current are set.